-London Hydro's DSP implementation is "Above Budget."
-London Hydro has experienced increased demand for Commercial, (0%), Single Family Residential, (263%), and Multi-Family, (86%) over budget.
-For Infrastructure projects metrics are in place to ensure that ongoing and new initiatives related to the distribution system are effective.
+London Hydro's overall DSP implementation is "Below Budget".
+For Infrastructure projects, metrics are in place to ensure that ongoing and new initiatives related to the distribution system are effective.
 The main performance indicator is the reliability of the system.
-While the overall system reliability (expressed as SAIDI and SAIFI) is important, London Hydro has refined the outage reporting and analysis to the point where specific outage causes (such as underground primary cable faults) can be tracked before and after implementing a change in remediation (such as introducing silicone cable injection).
+While the overall system reliability (expressed as SAIDI and SAIFI) is important, London Hydro has refined the outage-reporting and analysis to the point where specific outage causes (such as underground primary cable faults) can be tracked before and after implementing a change in remediation (such as primary cable silicone injection or replacement program).